 While you are out exploring the several delights of Thalassery, don’t forget to relish the famous Thalassery Biriyani.
 It has a distinct taste and aroma and has a blend of Arabian, Persian, Indian and European styles of cooking.

-How to Reach the Beautiful City of Thalassery
+How to Reach Thalassery

 Thalassery is well connected by rail and road.
 If you are taking the train, get a direct one to Thalassery, and you can easily explore the city.
 If you are flying, then you can book a flight to Kozhikode, which is about 94 kilometers from Thalassery.

 Include Thalassery in your short trips to Kerala, because you will definitely have a great time here.
 It is a favorite spot for people residing in Kerala.
 If you are living outside Kerala, say, in Bangalore, Mangalore, Ooty or Coimbatore, you can easily come down for a weekend visit.
 Thalassery is one of the sought after destination in Kerala and is worth spending with family.
 This is an ideal place to showcase the rich heritage of our state to the new generation where by kids would get an idea of what we have.